 In the letter, the Kalapa Council acknowledged their ignorance and uncertainty around past complaints.
 They said Shambhala members who have come forward with complaints have often not felt heard and treated as though they are the problem.
 The council apologized for the pain and injustice this caused and promised to develop a “comprehensive plan to address abuse and discrimination.”

-The Guardian also reports on the work of Andrea Winn, a counsellor and member of the Shambhala community.
+The Guardian also reports on the work of Andrea Winn, a leadership coach and member of the Shambhala community.
 Winn , entitled Project Sunshine, summarizing the findings of a one-year informal analysis of sexual misconduct in Shambhala.
 It includes survivor accounts and makes policy proposals to “inspire healing throughout the Shambhala community.”